rnv812/ArduinoBluetoothBacklight/README.md

 - ...
 - For more modes see enumeration `AnimationModes` in `Protocol.h`

-### Command argument interpretation
+### Command argument action
-The next byte after the command argument bytes describes how to interp command argument.
+The next byte after the command argument bytes describes what to do with an argument.

 Power -> set timer:
 - `0` - set timer for `n` minutes